 Everlane is not on this list because of their greenwashing and unethical labor practices.

-These options aren’t super size-inclusive though, so for some size-inclusive, but less affordable options, check out my ethical + sustainable brand directory.
+For more sustainable brand options, check out my ethical + sustainable brand directory.

 I totally understand that these won’t be accessible to everyone, so as always, I encourage you buy what works for you, but to reduce your consumption and take care of your clothes.